 Before recent climate changes, Pipe Wash (creek) flowed regularly and fully.
 At the end of the canyon, close to the parking area, you could find a large pond fed by the creek, known to the locals as Yucca Beach.
 Today the creek doesn't provide enough flow for the natural pond.

 Pipes Canyon Road used to extend past the visitors center and connected with the mountains by Big Bear.
 The route was popular way with Native peoples, and then with pioneers, and in modern times became the 29 Palms National Historic Trail.
 When the TWC purchased the land, they removed the road, and locals started a campaign to reopen it.
 The locals lost the fight, and today as you hike in the canyon, you would never know that cars once drove through the wilderness here.
-You can still see Pipes Canyon Road shown on this 1996 USGS topographic map.
-The road still exists in San Bernardino National Forest, and you can see it on a hike by Onyx Peak.
-There was also a campground that you can see here.

 The Sand to Snow National Monument was inspired by the TWC's efforts to provide wilderness corridors between the mountains and the Sonoran and Mojave deserts.
 And although Pioneertown Mountains Preserve is not officially part of the monument because it's privately owned, it borders the Monument and is effectively part of it.
 Sand to Snow is the most biodiverse of all the monuments in the United States.
-On this hike you'll experience the biodiversity illustrated in this StS Monument sign: green riparian creekside, sandy foothills, and high mountain peaks.

 Chaparro (Chapparal) is Spanish for "Scrub Oak" and the suffix of "osa" implies that the peak was dense with scrub.